The Latest: Biden: Sending help to India during virus surge - WTMJ

 Bolsonaro has repeatedly denied any wrongdoing and instead blames governors and mayors, saying their restrictions on activity have caused more problems than the coronavirus.

-FRANKFURT, Germany — Europe is ramping up its financial recovery plan, with Germany and France expected to use billions from a recovery fund.
+FRANKFURT, Germany — Europe is ramping up its financial recovery plan, with Germany, France and Italy expected to use billions from a recovery fund.

 Finance officials say the continent trails the U.S. and China in recovering from the recession brought on by the pandemic.